Programming AVR fuse bits – oscillator settings

 External Clock

-External clock - this is the main mistake the newbie’s are making when starting their projects.
-To enable external clock source you have to leave CKSEL0, CKSEL1, CKSEL2, CKSEL3 bits unprogrammed – this means checked.
-People make mistake checking them and thinking that they are enabling external crystal resonator and then they are wondering why it is not working.
+External clock – this is the main mistake the newbies are making when starting their projects.
+To enable an external clock source, you have to leave CKSEL0, CKSEL1, CKSEL2, CKSEL3 bits unprogrammed – this means checked.
+People make mistakes checking them and thinking that they are enabling external crystal resonators, and then they are wondering why it is not working.

-And again there is a external clock source startup table controlled by SUT0 and SUT1:
+And again, there is an external clock source startup table controlled by SUT0 and SUT1:

 If you uncheck CKOPT then you will enable the capacitor between XTAL1 and GND.

-Examples on how to program Atmega8 clock sources correctly
+Examples of how to program Atmega8 clock sources correctly

 You may find all this information in datasheets.
 But like always - people forget to read them.